The Project Zone is proud to present an exciting new initiative for regional NSW.

 The Project Zone is delivering an innovative, whole of community approach, that employs culture, education, technology and creativity to make a positive and sustainable difference in regional communities and the environment.
 Along with a supportive network of regional partners, we are committed to delivering enriched learning experiences through a range of projects, and place-based initiatives that inspire, educate and engender greater awareness in people and their communities.

-Wellovision comprises a close working relationship between Project Zone, WINS Community Centre, Wellington Aboriginal Corporation Health Service (WACHS), Wellington Local Aboriginal Land Council, and Wellington Arts Centre Inc with the support of local, regional and state-wide partners and associates.
+Wellovision comprises a close working relationship between Project Zone, WINS Community Centre, Wellington Aboriginal Corporation Health Service (WACHS), Wellington Local Aboriginal Land Council, Wellington Arts Centre Inc, Dubbo Regional Council with the support of local, regional and state-wide partners and associates.
 The Project Zone’s extensive network of partners include the Dept of Education NSW, DART Connections (the DoEs videoconference hub), museums, conservatoriums, historical societies, NSW Tourism, Woman’s and Men's Shed Associations, Rotary, Correctional Services NSW, regional health providers, NGO’s, local charities and a number of other regional and metro based support groups.
 We will also be collaborating with a number of our creative industry partners, both regional and metro, representing a diverse range of artistic mediums, including music, film, theatre, sculpture, dance, writing, and photography.

 The overarching aim of Wellovision is to collectively honour and preserve the stories,